Today is the day to begin planning your first cut-flower garden.

 - Water longer, less often–meaning keep the water on for a longer period of time to make sure the ground is saturated up to an inch deep, but water less frequently, like just every 3 days.
 This will encourage your plants to grow roots more deeply.

 - Automate your watering.
 I used a sprinkler set to a timer that went off early in the morning every 3 days for about 45 minutes.
 The more things you can automate and not worry about, the more enjoyable your gardening experience will be.
-Or if you prefer a drip irrigation system, Garden in Minutes makes it easy to set up a full drip system right away.

 - Cut long stems on cut-and-come-again flowers.
 Zinnias, dahlias, most celosia, cosmos, and herbs like basil benefit from being cut deeply.
 They branch off wherever you make a cut, so cutting stems lower on the plant will encourage low branching, which makes for a sturdier plant.